A real success story

 I would like to start this post asking you one question: What makes the difference between human beings and animals?

 It is difficult to answer.
 We are not the tallest, the fastest or the strongest animals, but we have dominated the Earth.
 So, is this our uniqueness?
 We are able to change the wildlife habitat, to manipulate other forms of life or even travel into outer space.
-How did human beings become the most successful animals on the Earth?
+How did human beings become the most successful animals on Earth?

 There is a combination of two important human features that makes possible this story of success: our capacity to accumulate knowledge throughout our lifetime and how we transmit this accumulated knowledge.